NCAS-CMS/cfstore/cfstore/docs/source/Examples/Modifying Information.rst

 Types of Description
 --------------------

-``cfsdb`` provides four main methods of attaching information to collections:
+``cfdb`` provides four main methods of attaching information to collections:

 - Descriptions
     Descriptions contain a short user-inputted summary of the collection.
 A collection can only have one description.